kupira/BlueRice/README.md

 - `cmake`
 - `make`

-You can install `BlueRice` on Arch using AUR: (WARNING: may be temporarily unavailable)
+You can install `BlueRice` on Arch using AUR

 ```
 yay -S bluerice